-Offerors shall submit all information and documents required here or elsewhere in this solicitation, Offeror is to restate each item and provide their response to that item immediately thereafter.
+Offerors shall submit all information and documents required here or elsewhere in the solicitation.

 PROPOSAL CONTENTS

 To be considered for award, all proposals should include, as a minimum, the following information.
 All information should be presented in the order listed.
 Offerors should restate each item below and provide their response to that item immediately thereafter.